jrosen48/prcr/README.md

 ## Installation

 Because this package is in development and is not yet available on CRAN, to install it, first install the `devtools` package using `install.packages("devtools")`, followed by the function `devtools::install_github("jrosen48/prcr")`.
 After installing the package, use `library(prcr)` to load it in each session.
+Note that `dplyr`, `tidyr`, and `ggplot2` are imported by this package.

 ## Workflow and Use